robinrodricks/FluentFTP/README.md

 ## File Listings

 1. When you call `GetListing()`, FluentFTP first attempts to use **machine listings** (MLSD command) if they are supported by the server.
 These are most accurate and you can expect correct file size and modification date (UTC).
-You may also force this mode using `client.ListingParser = FtpParser.Machine`.
+You may also force this mode using `client.ListingParser = FtpParser.Machine`, and disable it with the `FtpListOption.ForceList` flag.
 You should also include the `FtpListOption.Modify` flag for the most accurate modification dates (down to the second).

-2. If machine listings are not supported we fallback to the appropriate **OS-specific parser** (LIST command), listed below:
+2. If machine listings are not supported we fallback to the appropriate **OS-specific parser** (LIST command), listed below.
+You may force usage of a specific parser using `client.ListingParser = FtpParser.*`.

    - **Unix** parser : Works for Pure-FTPd, ProFTPD, vsftpd, etc. If you encounter errors you can always try the alternate Unix parser using `client.ListingParser = FtpParser.UnixAlt`.